-For these areas with insufficient natural seedling densities and lack of living trees, particularly sequoias,24 action is needed to give these forests an opportunity to recover and thereby prevent the loss of acreage within these sequoia groves and fisher habitat which is expected to otherwise type-covert to shrub-dominated communities.
-See Tables 1 and 5 (pages 19 and 46) and Figure 7 (page 26) in the associated Environmental Assessment for more information on impacted areas and decision process.
+For these areas with insufficient natural seedling densities and lack of living trees, particularly sequoias,27 action is needed to give these forests an opportunity to recover and thereby prevent the loss of acreage within these sequoia groves and fisher habitat which is expected to otherwise type-covert to shrub-dominated communities.
+See Tables Table 1 and Table 5 and Figure 7.
+Proposed Decision Tree for Re-Establishing Seedlings in Severely Burned Areas in the associated Environmental Assessment for more information on impacted areas and decision process.